-Oklahoma State University benefits from the presence of 20 national Interfraternity Conference Fraternities, 11 National Panhellenic Conference Sororities, and six National Panhellenic Council Fraternities and Sororities.
-The Greek experience stresses campus and community involvement, academic excellence, leadership, athletic competition, and professional development.
+Oklahoma State University benefits from the presence of 20 North American Interfraternity Conference fraternities, 11 National Panhellenic Council sororities, six National Panhellenic Council fraternities and sororities and two Multicultural Greek Council organizations, one fraternity and one sorority.
+The Greek experience stresses academic excellence, leadership growth, community involvement, professional development and athletic competition.
 Greek life has been a part of OSU since 1917.
 The system provides student leaders with the opportunity to participate in a wide variety of activities, including numerous philanthropies that Greek members support.
-The Department of Greek Life, located in 050 Student Union, provides guidance and resources to all Greek organizations.
+The Office of Greek Life, located in 050 Student Union, provides guidance and resources to all Greek organizations.
 The full-time staff consists of Greek alumni who have extensive background and knowledge of the Greek system.